-Should the above-mentioned situations arise while at camp, the parent/guardian will be contacted and asked to pick up their child immediately.
+Should the above-mentioned situations arise while at Forest Camp, the parent/guardian will be contacted and asked to pick up their child immediately.

-In the case of communicable diseases such as measles, pink eye, chickenpox, mumps, flu, strep throat, viral pneumonia, etc., a sick child may return to camp after their health care provider has communicated that it is safe for them to do so.
+In the case of communicable diseases such as measles, pink eye, chickenpox, mumps, flu, strep throat, viral pneumonia, etc., a sick child may return to Forest Camp after their health care provider has communicated that it is safe for them to do so.